Skip to main content

 Why This Works

 These pancakes deliver 45g protein from a triple stack: cottage cheese (28g per cup), two eggs (12g), and flour contributing the rest.
-Blending the cottage cheese eliminates the curds while keeping the protein—you get fluffy pancakes, not lumpy ones.
+Blending the cottage cheese eliminates the curds while keeping the protein.
+You get fluffy pancakes, not lumpy ones.
 The batter is thicker than traditional pancakes, which is normal.

 The Protein Pancake Technique

-Medium-low heat is essential—protein-rich batters burn faster than regular pancakes because of the higher protein content (proteins brown at lower temperatures than starches).
+Medium-low heat is essential.
+Protein-rich batters burn faster than regular pancakes because of the higher protein content (proteins brown at lower temperatures than starches).
 Wait for bubbles on the surface before flipping, and only flip once.
 Overmixing develops gluten and makes pancakes tough; a few lumps are fine.

 Make It Your Own

 Add a pinch of cinnamon or vanilla extract to the batter.
 Swap berries for sliced banana or a dollop of peanut butter.
-These freeze well—cool completely, separate with parchment, and freeze up to 2 months.
+These freeze well.
+Cool completely, separate with parchment, and freeze up to 2 months.
 Reheat in toaster for best texture.